Battery State of Charge (SOC)

 |1.180 – 1.200||50%|

 |1.110 – 1.130||0%|

 Each battery cell’s SG should be measured annually to identify problems like unequal charging or if the battery is not getting fully recharged.
 These identified problems can then lead to discovering their causes, such as incorrect setpoints; high-resistance connections in battery strings; an inadequate charging source; or even a loss of electrolyte due to overfilling cells during watering.
 Charging the battery to a full SOC before testing the SG will result in more accurate readings, as the electrolyte will be better mixed and cell voltages more balanced.
 After this charge, but prior to taking the SG reading, do not top off the battery with water in an attempt to replace the electrolyte lost to gassing or your SG reading will be inaccurate.

 For many smaller systems the best method is use of an Amp hour meter or battery Monitor.

 Battery monitors record net usage from a battery, accounting for battery efficiency - acting just like a car fuel gauge.

 Alternatively, many inverter/chargers include the facility to calculate SOC based on measurements of voltage and current at various DOD.

-Some can allow this too be logged and monitored remotely - invaluable for detecting trends and picking up any issues that need to be addressed at an early stage.
+Some can allow this to be logged and monitored remotely - invaluable for detecting trends and picking up any issues that need to be addressed at an early stage.

-Lithium Ion Batteries use a battery management system (BMS) to calculate state of charge and this can be communicated to compatible inverter/chargers or charge controllers.
+Lithium Batteries typically use a battery management system (BMS) to calculate state of charge and this can be communicated to compatible inverter/chargers or charge controllers.